The average cost to install a steam shower is $4,300

 Steam showers consist of several key components, each with its own price range.
 Here’s a breakdown of the cost ranges by component.

 Glass walls cost between $700 and $1,900, and glass shower doors range from $550 to $1,350.
-Thicker glass, like 1/2-inch, is more expensive than 3/8-inch options.
-The type of glass also impacts the price—clear glass is typically less expensive, while specialty options like rain glass cost more.
+Thicker glass, such as 1/2-inch, is more expensive than thinner options, like 3/8-inch.
+The type of glass also impacts the price—clear glass is less costly, while specialty options, such as rain glass, are more expensive.

-Installing shower wall tiles in a 3-by-3-by-7-foot steam shower costs about $2,700 on average, including labor.
-Non-porous tiles like ceramic and porcelain are ideal choices for steam showers.
+Installing shower wall tiles costs $5 to $16 per square foot on average, including labor.
+Non-porous tiles, such as ceramic and porcelain, are ideal choices for steam showers.
 Hiring a local bathroom tiling contractor ensures that the surfaces are properly sealed and sloped to direct water toward the drain.

 A steam generator costs between $600 and $2,500, depending on its power and capacity.
 Purchasing a generator as part of a package that includes the control panel, pressure release valves, and steam heads can save you money.

-Building a steam room costs between $22 and $65 per square foot, averaging around $44 per square foot, including materials and labor.
+If you want to take your steam experience to the next level, building a steam room costs between $22 and $65 per square foot, including materials and labor.
 Custom steam rooms with high-end features can cost up to $130 per square foot.
-Converting an existing shower into a steam room costs approximately $2,600, depending on size.
+Converting an existing shower into a steam room costs $2,600, depending on the size.

-Hiring a professional shower installer is recommended for a safe and efficient installation.
+If you’re handy, a prefab steam shower kit, including a generator, runs $2,800.
+Just remember you’ll still need a licensed electrician and plumber to hook everything up, so the savings are often minimal.
+Hiring a professional local shower installer is best for a safe and efficient installation.
 Professional installation will also maintain your home’s integrity by sealing your walls from leaks and water damage.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.